YZArren/ETCI2021/README.md

 <img src=https://github.com/YZArren/ETCI2021/blob/main/pic/logo.png width="311" height="72"/><br/>

 # Acknowledgements
-our code is based on nnUNet, Thanks to Fabian Isensee for the codes of nnU-Net.
+Our code is based on nnUNet, Thanks to Fabian Isensee for the codes of nnU-Net.